ethereumclassic/ethereumclassic.github.io/content/why-classic/proof-of-work/index.en.md

 >
 > - [Viktor Bunin](https://viktorbunin.medium.com/proof-of-stakes-security-model-is-being-dramatically-misunderstood-4ed7b19ca419)

-Some argue that there is no economic incentive to cause such an attack, which may be true, but is also an admission that Proof of Stake chains are susceptible to nation state level attacks where economic incentives are not the motivation, suggesting _Sovereign Grade Censorship Resistance_ is not an objective.
+Some argue that there is no _direct_ economic incentive to cause such an attack, which may be true, but this is an admission that Proof of Stake chains are susceptible to 33% halting via indirect economic incentives such as shorting, and more importantly, nation state level attacks where economic incentives are not the motivation, confirming that _Sovereign Grade Censorship Resistance_ is not an objective of concern.

+#### Perpetually Pure Pwnage

+Proof of Stake's "33% attack" is a much bigger problem than Proof of Work's "51% attack", the latter of which is not permenant as it has has an ongoing external electricity cost, and as Ethereum Classic has shown, is not fatal, and can be mitigated by increasing confirmation times.

+Whilst 51% attacks in Proof of Work systems can be damaging, they only really directly effect those who are exposed to double spends (mostly exchanges, rather than long term holders.
+Additionally, because they have an up front cost and are unlike 33% attacks, not guarunteed to be succesful, there is diminished incentive to perform them, let alone indefinitely.
+Censorship happening on PoW chains, therefore, cannot be sustained without continual expendature of external resources.

+On PoS chains, once an attacker achieves a certain threashold of stake, the chain can never recover; as the attacker does not need to commit external resources, they cannot be unseated.
+The only solution to this failure state is hard-forking away the attacker, which breaks _Code is Law_, adds subjectivituy, and further centralizes the chain.

 #### Centralization of Staking on Exchanges